InfluxCommunity/WeatherForecasting/README.md

 - `--node-id`: Identifier for your InfluxDB node.
 - `--object-store`: Type of object storage (e.g., memory, file, remote such as Amazon S3).
-- `--data-dir`: Location of the directory where file baed object storage will reside.
+- `--data-dir`: Location of the directory where file based object storage will reside.
 - `--plugin-dir`: Directory containing local Python plugin scripts.
 Omit this argument if using plugins directly from GitHub.

 **Example command**